TABLE OF CONTENTS

 - Refresh Frequency: The frequency that data is pulled by this connector.

 When you save your changes, the connector will be fired for the first time and will subsequently run at the interval specified in the connector settings.
-Wait a minute or so and then check the Rows page for your data source.
-If rows are not downloaded, then there may be an error with the connection to the SQL Server.
-You can check this by clicking on the View Logs button shown next to your connector on the Settings page.
+Wait a minute or so and then view the data source's rows populated with your SQL Server data.